 1. Online management

 2. Inventory management

 One of the best features online POS systems offer is the ability to track inventory in real time.
-By integrating business orders with online and in-store purchases, business owners can now track their supply levels quickly and efficiently.
-Adam Watson, director of U.K.-based mirror retailer Hollywood Mirrors, said that his POS system, Brightpearl, has been a huge help in keeping track of his products.
+By integrating business orders with online and in-store purchases, business owners can track their supply levels quickly and efficiently.

+Watson said that Brightpearl has been a huge help in keeping track of his products.
 "The stock reporting shows the rate that the items are selling at and [predicts] when they are going to go out of stock.
-It also takes into consideration lead time from the supplier in the algorithm," Watson said in an email.
-"It has resulted in us becoming more organized and streamlined with less products, less stock, but revenue and profits are up.
+It also takes into consideration lead time from the supplier in the algorithm.
+It has resulted in us becoming more organized and streamlined with less products, less stock, but revenue and profits are up.
 We are a lot leaner business because of this, and ordering stock with suppliers takes a few minutes instead of 30 minutes."

 By tracking inventory in real time, businesses can save money and avoid making mistakes when ordering from a supplier.

 3. Employee management

 In addition to managing and monitoring the supply flow and finances of a business, some POS systems offer the ability to manage worker productivity.